vi31b/netappspayios/README.md

 pod 'netappspayios'
 ```

-## Author

-lawrence nwoko, nwokolawrence6@gmail.com

-## License

-netappspayios is available under the MIT license.
-See the LICENSE file for more info.

 ### NetAppsPay Integration
 NetAppsPay is a payment processing platform that allows you to easily integrate payments into your iOS application.
 In this guide, we will show you how to integrate NetAppsPay using the netappspayios library.